Gabriella439/Haskell-Pipes-Safe-Library/README.md

 ## Development Status

-`pipes-safe` is complete and if the API does not change by the end of 2013 then the library will be officially stabilized.
+`pipes-safe` is mostly stable.
+Research into prompter finalization alternatives will take place in a separate library.

 ## Community Resources